 MicroFest Amsterdam 2019

-In November of this year the Huygens-Fokker Foundation organizes for the third time a microtonal festival in The Netherlands, under the title MicroFest Amsterdam 2019.
-A festival for many enthusiastic listeners and people interested in music based on unconventional tunings and other divisions of the octave.
-Music that, like the famous American composer Charles Ives put it, consists of ‘the tones between the keys of the piano’.
-These microtones, tunings or divisions of the octave are leading to completely new musical and tonal possibilities, a source of fresh sounds that forever expands the ear of the listener and the thinking about music.
+In December of this year the Huygens-Fokker Foundation organizes for the third time a one-day festival for microtonal music in The Netherlands, under the title MicroFest Amsterdam 2019.
+A festival for many enthusiastic listeners interested in microtones, unconventional tunings or new fresh sounds.
+The broad programming also connects the concerts to a larger audience and creates an interesting representation of the variety of styles within microtonal music.
+Music that, as the famous American composer Charles Ives once described it, consists of "the notes between the keys of the piano".
+These microtones, tunings or divisions of the octave are leading to completely new musical and tonal possibilities, a source of fresh sounds that forever expands the ear of the listener and permanently change the thinking about music.
+During this edition of the festival, the microtone specialists from Ensemble SCALA, Vokalprojekt 31 and Scordatura Ensemble will once again be present.
+The latter ensemble will play a concert program around the original recording of a lecture by Harry Partch from 1942.
+In addition, Vokalprojekt 31 will perform works in the 31-tone system by the Dutch composers Henk Badings and Jan van Dijk and Ensemble SCALA will perform new compositions by Julia Werntz and Piet-Jan van Rossum.
+In between these three concerts two free concerts will take place, namely a lecture recital by Georg Vogel with microtonal improvised music and a concert with the four clarinettists from Clarinets in Space.
 Enough reasons to visit this one-day festival for microtonal music.
+(Sander Germanus, artistic director)

 The accompaniment of this special project will be done by the regular Fokker organist Ere Lievonen.

 Henk Badings - excerpts

 from 'Contrasten' (1952)